 Washington D.C. dentist and expert dental implant provider, Dr. Andrew C. Cobb understands the embarrassment and anxiety that often comes with losing your teeth.
-He offers a wide range of options for replacing missing teeth including dental implants and dentures.
+Chevy Chase Digital Dentistry offers a wide range of options for replacing missing teeth including dental implants and dentures.
 For many patients, dental implants provide the best long-term results for both esthetic and health reasons.

 A dental implant is a titanium post that your dentist surgically places into the jawbone beneath the gum line.
 This titanium post will act as the tooth root providing a strong foundation for the replacement tooth.
 He will then use that to attach a restoration whether it is a dental crown, dental bridge, or denture.